 Hello.
 I'm Hiroki, a new employee at OLENO.
 Today I'd like to talk about the soles of the human foot.

-As someone who will be promoting the appeal of OLENO at events and other events, I have no choice but to first learn about its performance and try it out.
-So, I'd like to start by writing about what I've found out about its performance.
+As someone who will be promoting the appeal of OLENO at events, I have no choice but to first learn about its performance and try it out.
+So, this time I would like to summarize the necessity of arch support and the effects of socks with arch support .

 Supports three arches

-First of all, let's talk about what the arches in the soles of the feet are.
-They are important areas that support the body and are made up of three parts : the transverse arch , the medial longitudinal arch , and the lateral longitudinal arch .
+First of all, let's talk about what an arch is, which is also included in the name arch support.
+It is an important part that exists on the sole of the foot and supports the body itself .
+It is made up of three arches: the transverse arch , the medial longitudinal arch , and the lateral longitudinal arch .

 It's easy to imagine a tripod with a camera attached to it, and if one of the legs breaks, the whole thing falls over.
 In the same way, if one of the three arches collapses, the balance is lost.